xperseguers/t3ext-image_autoresize/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-- Only FAL LocalStoragehas been implemented and tested, meaning code will need to be adapted in order to deal with other types of remote storage.
+- Only FAL LocalStorage has been implemented and tested, meaning code will need to be adapted in order to deal with other types of remote storage.

 .. note::